-Well, if it pleases the court, I’d like to submit yet another bedroom into evidence: our current master bedroom.
+Well, if it pleases the court, I’d like to submit yet another bedroom into evidence: our current bedroom.
 (I don’t know why I doubled-down on the legal metaphor guys.
 Consider your objection sustained).

 When we bought the house, the room looked like this.
 The walls, ceiling, trim, and even the carpet were basically the same off-white color.